-- 1. STAP welcomes this PIF which is submitted under the Program (GEF ID 4646) CBPF-MSL Main Streams of Life â€" Wetland PA System Strengthening for Biodiversity Conservation.
-The project, focusing on the Hong Hu PA, is well-aligned to the Program.
+- 1. STAP welcomes this PIF which is submitted under the Program (GEF ID 4646) CBPF-MSL Main Streams of Life $\hat{a}\in$ Wetland PA System Strengthening for Biodiversity Conservation.
+The project, which is very similar to that proposed for Hubei Province (GEF ID 4870), is well-aligned to the Program.
 In particular STAP welcomes the basin level analysis and remedial actions proposed to strengthen the wetland Protected Area (PA) network management in a systematic manner to improve connectivity regarding hydrology and biodiversity and through mainstreaming of wetlands into sectoral policies. - 2.
 The proposal, in addressing objective 1 of the BD Focal Area Strategy, focuses upon improving management effectiveness of existing and expanded protected areas within a network.
 This is a viable approach, which if consolidated within a more effective catchment-based framework should result in a more sustainable ecosystem.
 In order to improve the clarity and potential for impact of the project, STAP requests attention to the following issues, to be reflected in the full project brief. - 3.
 In general the threats and barriers cited in the PIF are clearly described.
-However, while the Project Framework refers to some outcome level targets, others remain very vague and it is not clear how the proponents intend to define targets e.g. regarding enhanced provincial capacities for PA system management.
-The first part of the outcome statement in the Project Framework for Component 2 needs rewording to reflect the expected result rather than the processes concerned. - 4.
-Regarding the identified threats for example, pollution, invasive species, etc. that are not followed up explicitly within the Component narratives, the full project brief should contain clear targets for threat reduction or state that the threats listed will not be addressed specifically by the project.
+The Project Framework refers to some outcome level targets, others remain very vague and it is not clear how the proponents intend to define targets e.g. regarding enhanced provincial capacities for PA system management.
+The outcome statement in the Project Framework for Component 2 (as was also the case for the Hubei related PIF) needs rewording to reflect the expected result rather than the processes concerned. - 4.
+Regarding the identified threats for example, pollution, siltation, etc. that are not followed up explicitly within the Component narratives, the full project brief should contain clear targets for threat reduction or state that the threats listed will not be addressed specifically by the project.
 At present it is not clear whether the project is mainly aiming at supporting enabling actions or will follow through to direct interventions on the ground leading to stress reduction.
-The full project should provide more detail also on how basin and intra-basin management will be improved given the competing interests of different sectoral bodies. - 5.
-Component 2 actions are proposed to formulate an integrated basin management plan, which STAP welcomes as a logical basis for future PA management.
+As in project 4870, the full project document needs to provide more depth of detail on how different sectoral agencies will cooperate to create remedial changes. - 5.
+Component 2 actions are proposed to formulate an integrated basin management plan, which STAP welcomes as logical basis for future PA management.
 STAP recommends that the proponents consult the practical and well-tested framework for water allocation published by the Convention on Wetlands to assist the reconciliation of the often conflicting interests within the basin approach (see Ramsar Convention Secretariat, 2010), based on a synthesis of relevant national experiences.
-In support of the planned implementation costs, the PIF proposes the use of cost-sharing mechanisms, such as payments for ecosystem (environmental) services, and as in the case with the other projects in the

-Program, STAP advises that the proponents should consult the Panel or its GEF advisory document (STAP, 2010a) regarding GEF's application of Payments for Environmental Services (PES).
+In support of the plan implementation costs, the PIF proposes the use of cost-sharing mechanisms, such as payments for ecosystem (environmental) services, and as in the case with the other projects in the Program, STAP advises that the proponents should consult the Panel or its GEF advisory document (STAP, 2010a) regarding GEF's application of Payments for Environmental Services (PES).